 LENS is running in Semester 1, 2020 as a course in computer music making and laptop performance.
 It is open to students in music, art, computer science, and elsewhere around the ANU.
 Check out the info below (including the FAQ) and get in touch with with Ben Swift, Alec Hunter, or Charles Martin to join up!

 Do you want to make music with your computer?
 Do you want create new kinds of musical instruments?
 Do you want to be a part of a laptop band?
 This is the course for you!

-In this course, you’ll learn fundamental skills of music computing, such as digital synthesis, algorithmic composition, and musical interface design through a series of workshops.
+In this course you’ll learn fundamental skills of music computing, including digital synthesis, algorithmic composition, and musical interface design through a series of workshops.
 You’ll put these skills to use creating a computer musical instrument, composition, or interactive media work to present in concert at the end of the course.

 Laptop Ensemble links:

 You can see more vids of the ensemble at work on their YouTube channel.

 To keep up-to-date about upcoming gigs, check the news page.

 Do I have to be a livecoder to take part?

 No!
 If you’re in any way interested in code/technology & music and want to use this opportunity to build your skills in a supportive creative community, there’s never been a better time to do it.